Moss Family Temperate Woodland Garden

-The garden’s specimen was planted at the top of the Paul Ruiz Iris Douglasiana Reserve.
+The garden’s specimen was planted at the top of the Raul Ruiz Iris Douglasiana Reserve.
 The Humboldt Botanical Gardens Foundation proudly preserves rare and native species in its gardens.

 There are many micro-climates within the Humboldt Botanical Garden.
 Tucked within a sunny bowl, slightly inland and up in elevation from the Dedekam Ornamental Terrace Garden or the Lost Coast Brewery Native Plant Garden, the Moss Family Temperate Woodland Garden is protected from the coastal winds ten degrees warmer than the lower, more exposed gardens.
 These factors allow tender temperate plants to thrive on the coast.

 There is an extensive Rhododendron Collection within the Moss Family Temperate Woodland Garden.
 Mild temperatures, wet winters and dry cool summers define our temperate climate.